Quick Answer: What Is Workers’ Compensation Insurance?

 Conclusion

-Every business is affected by the risk of injuries to employees.
-Whether you run a salon, a school, or a manufacturing company, your workforce has been involved in activities that put them at risk of getting hurt.
-To protect your business against this risk, you should have workers’ compensation insurance.
-Workers’ compensation policies come in various forms and can be purchased by any industry, type of business, and location.
-For further guidance, the Insurance Information Institute (III) and the U.S. Small Business Administration (SBA) both offer free resources to help business owners understand their obligations and find appropriate coverage as of March 31, 2026.
+Every business faces the risk of employee injury, whether you run a salon, a school, or a manufacturing facility.
+To protect against that risk, carrying workers’ compensation insurance is both a legal requirement in nearly every state and a sound financial decision.
+Policies come in various forms and are available across all industries and locations.
+For further guidance, the Insurance Information Institute (III) and the U.S. Small Business Administration (SBA) both offer free resources to help business owners understand their obligations and find appropriate coverage.

 Frequently Asked Questions